Victims in Marlin plane crash identified - NewsBreak

 Victims in Marlin plane crash identified

-MARLIN, Texas (FOX 44) – UPDATE: The victims in the Marlin plane crash have been identified.
+MARLIN, Texas (FOX 44) — The victims in the Marlin plane crash have been identified.

 Texas Department of Public Safety (DPS) Troopers responded at approximately 12:40 p.m.
 Tuesday to a plane crash in a field east of the Marlin Airport, near CR-134 in Marlin.